 The Cooperative Extension Program will be hosting an all-day "Fun Tent" filled with activities to keep your youth (ages 5-12) engaged while you enjoy your workshops and seminars.
 Highlights of the day will include: Goat Education (petting area, puppets, etc.), face painting, horse back and pony rides, PYOP (pot your own plant), and many other activities.
 The Fun Tent can be combined with the Fitting and Showing workshop.

-Fitting & Showing Workshop for Youth (all-day session)
+Fitting & Showing Workshop for Youth (½-day, afternoon session)

-This year, we will also be hosting a full-day Fitting and Showing Clinic, which will focus on learning how to properly prepare your goat for showing, will be held.
+This year, we will also be hosting a ½-day Fitting and Showing Clinic in the afternoon, which will focus on learning how to properly prepare your goat for showing, will be held.
 Participants will be able to acquire tips and pointers on fitting and show ring etiquette with Ms. Kay Garrett of the Oklahoma Meat Goat Association.

 GPS Scavenger Hunt Youth Activity: (½-day session)